JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2019_summer.md

 It was an historic day when Jesus laid down his carpentry tools in the boat shed for the last time, after hearing that John the Baptist had been arrested, and went into the temple to begin his public teaching ministry and preached on the ‘kingdom within’ where he said:
 <br style="clear:both;"/>

 > _This kingdom is an everlasting dominion.
 Those who enter the kingdom shall ascend to my Father; they will certainly attain the right hand of his glory in Paradise.
 And all who enter the kingdom of heaven shall become the sons of God, and in the age to come so shall they ascend to the Father.
-And I have not come to call the would-be righteous but sinners and all who hunger and thirst for the righteousness of divine perfection._ [[UB 137:8.16](/en/The_Urantia_Book/137#p8_16)]
+And I have not come to call the would-be righteous but sinners and all who hunger and thirst for the righteousness of divine perfection._ <a id="a194_434"></a>[[UB 137:8.16](/en/The_Urantia_Book/137#p8_16)]

 I’ll come back to this but first (since it’s the day for footy Grand Finals!)
 I want to talk a bit about goals.